-For example, some patients experience neck pain because of herniated disks or other anomalies in the neck.
+For example, some patients experience neck pain because of herniated discs or other anomalies in the neck.
 Other patients develop pain in the neck because of worn joints or injuries.
 In rare cases, neck pain is a symptom of a more serious condition.

 Specifically, chiropractic care outperforms physiotherapy, massage therapy, acupuncture, and medication in the treatment of patients with neck pain.